codersaiful/woo-product-table/readme.txt

 = 3.1.8 =
   * New filter Added `wpto_search_box_basics` for search box of Advance
   * Search and Filter bug fixed andded advance features.
+  * Empty Cart buttin fixed.
+  * Fontello added.
+Some cutom icon added to our table.

 = 3.1.7 =
   * Audio file issue fixed in table.